Contextualising Curatorial Practice in Singapore with Kathleen Ditzig

 Her art historical research has been published in Southeast of Now (NUS Press, 2017) and presented at international academic conferences and platforms.
 Other than being featured in artist catalogues, her writing has been published by Artforum, OSMOS magazine, Art Agenda, Art Review Asia and Flash Art, and in books such as Perhaps it is High Time for a Xeno-Architecture to Match (Sternberg, 2018).

 She recently curated As The West Slept (World Trade Center, 2019) as part of Performa 2019 and was assistant curator to Ute Meta Bauer for the exhibition Spring of Democracy (2020), commissioned by the Gwangju Biennale Foundation.
-Ditzig will be curating Heman Chong’s first solo exhibition at STPI Gallery (Singapore), Peace, Prosperity and Friendship to the Nations, which opens in February 2021.
+Ditzig will be curating Heman Chong’s first solo exhibition at STPI Gallery (Singapore), Peace Prosperity And Friendship With All Nations, which opens in February 2021.

 In a presentation you gave at the Yusof Ishak Institute back in 2017, you suggested that opportunities for exhibition-making in Singapore were possible during the 60s primarily as a result of personal “associations”.
 Is this something that holds true for the Singaporean art scene today?
 What would some contextual differences be?